The Diamond Circle: Iceland Travel Guide

 Húsavík

-In Húsavík you will find anything you might need.
-They have an excellent swimming pool, hot springs, shopping, restaurants and not to forget, Húsavík is the whale capital of Iceland with plenty of different tours and companies to choose from.
+If you need to stock up on supplies, you will find everything you need in.
+They have an excellent swimming pool, hot springs, shopping, restaurants and not to forget, Húsavík is the whale watching capital of Iceland with plenty of different whale watching tours and companies to choose from.
 They also have a car museum that might be interesting for some.

 Just south of Húsavík, you have a little pond (see map) called Kaldbakslaug.
-You can swim there for the water is warm and, to add a bit of oddness to it, there are Gold fish swimming there due to the previous owners have dumped them there.
+You can swim there, since the water is warm and, to add a bit of oddness to it, there are goldfish swimming there due to the previous owners have dumped them there.

 5.5km/3.4 miles south of Kaldbakslaug you’ll come to a crossroad.
-It’s clearly marked with a sigh saying “46 Mývatn”, pointing on to road 87 (crossroads 3).
+It’s clearly marked with a sign saying “46 Mývatn”, pointing onto Road 87 (crossroads 3).
 This is where the long vs short version of the Diamond Circle splits up once more.Take a left turn here to continue doing the short Diamond Circle route.

-Dettifoss - Europe's biggest waterfallIf we start off in Reykjahlíð once more, continue east, passed crossroads 1 and drive 36.5km/22.7 miles to your left turn (crossroads 2).
+Dettifoss - Europe's biggest waterfallIf we start off in Reykjahlíð once more, continue east, pass crossroads 1 and drive 36.5km/22.7 miles to your left turn (crossroads 2).
 The turn is well marked with signs saying “Ásbyrgi” and “Dettifoss”.
-It will come up very soon after you have passed the bridge over river.
-Again this road, as the west side of the river too, can be a bit rough and might be closed during winter so drive with care and all will be fine.
-It’s a 31.1km/19.3 miles drive to the road leading to the parking lot for checking out Dettifoss waterfall from the east side (croosroads 2b).
+It will come up very soon after you have passed the bridge over the river.
+Again this road, and the west side of the river too, can be a bit rough and might be closed during winter so drive with care and all will be fine.
+It’s a 31.1km/19.3 miles drive to the road leading to the parking lot for checking out Dettifoss waterfall from the east side (crossroads 2b).

-Roughly 23km/14.3 miles north you’ll come to a crossroad where you have to turn, take a left turn and continue to Ásbyrgi canyon, a short 4.5km/2.8 miles drive before you make a left turn.
+Roughly 23km/14.3 miles north you’ll come to a crossroad where you have to turn, take a left turn and continue to Ásbyrgi canyon.
+It’s a short 4.5km/2.8 miles drive before you make a left turn.

 Now you are on the same road as when you drive the shorter version.
-When you you come to the crossroad south of Húsavík where you make a left turn for the shorter version, you continue to drive south on road 85.
+When you come to the crossroad south of Húsavík where you make a left turn for the shorter version, you continue to drive south on Road 85.

-Goðafoss Drone photoFrom Húsavík to Goðafoss is a 54km/33.6 miles drive on road 85.
+Goðafoss Drone photoFrom Húsavík to Goðafoss waterfall is a 54km/33.6 miles drive on Road 85.
 When you come to the crossroad where you have to turn, make a left turn and continue 4km/2.5 miles east.
-Before you cross the bridge, you’ll have a road to your right leading to the main parking lot for Goðafoss but you have a choice too to pass the bridge, turn right after the bridge and park your camper there and hike to the east side of Goðafoss.
-Here you can also buystuff, get some food and what not.
+Before you cross the bridge, you’ll have a road to your right leading to the main parking lot for Goðafoss but you have a choice to pass the bridge, turn right after the bridge and park your camper there and hike to the east side of Goðafoss.
+Here you can also buy stuff, get some food and whatnot.

 Proposing by GoðafossGoðafoss meaning the waterfall of the gods, got its name when the lawspeaker Þorgeir Ljósvetningagoði made Christianity the official religion of Iceland.
 It is said that when he returned from Alþingi, Þorgeir threw his statues of the Norse gods into the waterfall and hence the name.